October 10, 2024

 Twelve Mile Creek Lake

 The dock is in at the main boat ramp.
-Largemouth Bass - Slow: Catch largemouth bass up to 19-inches with jigs or finesse plastics near rock piles.
+Bluegill - Slow: Catch bluegill up to 8.5-inches with jigs tipped with live bait fished in shallow coves.

 West Lake (Osceola)

-Lake level has increased with recent rains, but still remains about 1 feet below normal pool.
+Lake level increased with recent rains, but still is about 1 feet below normal.
 Boaters can use the boat ramps at their own risk.

-Water temperatures are in upper 70s to low 80s in most Mount Ayr district lakes.
-For more information, call the Mount Ayr Fisheries office at 641-464-3108.
+Water temperatures are in the mid-60s in most Mount Ayr district lakes.
+For more information, call Mount Ayr Fisheries office at 641-464-3108.